cyrilkups/cyrilkups/README.md

 ### 🎒 A Little Backstory

-Studying Math & Physics with a Computer Science minor
+Studying Computer Science with a Business Management minor
 Building at the intersection of product, engineering, and impact
-Obsessed with good design, clear specs, and fast feedback loops
+Obsessed with good design, clear specs, clean code and fast feedback loops

 ---